-Income taxes are levied at graduated rates in 34 states, and as a percentage of federal income tax liability (thus effectively graduated) in two others.
-Six states besides Illinois impose individual income taxes at flat rates.
+Individual income taxes are levied at graduated rates in 34 states, and as a percentage of federal income tax liability (thus effectively graduated) in two others.
+Illinois is among seven states that impose individual income taxes at flat rates.
 Seven states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.